pragmint/open-practices/contributions.md

 When making a contribution, keep the following definitions in mind:

 1. Capability - An area of proficiency that by teams possessing contributes to the success of software delivery and operational performance.
+These capabilities are defined by the [DORA research team](https://dora.dev/).
+We summarize their findings and add context as deemed appropriate.
 2. Practice - An actionable pattern, technique, or process employed by software professionals.
 For the purposes of this repository, each practice supports one or more capabilities.
 These practices are not necessarily based on DORA research; rather, they are supported by expert opinion.

 We are looking for contributions in the following areas: